19 most interesting facts about Nobel Prizes

 2. The average age of all Nobel Laureates in all prize categories between 1901 and 2017 is 60 years.

 3. Malala Yousafzai is the youngest Nobel Laureates who got the Peace Prize in 2014 at the age of just 17 years.

-4. Leonid Hurwicz is the oldest Nobel laureates who got the prize in the field of economics in 2007 at the age of 90 years.
+4. John B. Goodenough is the oldest recipient this prize in Chemistry 2019 at the age of 97 years.

 5. Alfred Nobel left most of his estate, more than SEK 31 million (today approximately SEK 1,702 million) to be converted into a fund and invested in “safe securities.”